dmcgowan/containerd-wasm/README.md

 A wasm implementation of a containerd runtime using the containerd shim interface

-Uses wasmtime to execute wasm/wasi binaries
+Uses wasmer to execute wasm/wasi binaries